axtgr/stremio-imvdb/README.md

 ---

-If you just want to watch the videos provided by the add-on in Stremio, open https://stremio-imvdb.schneider.ax and click the install button.
+If you just want to watch the videos provided by the add-on in Stremio, you don't need this.
+Simply open https://stremio-imvdb.schneider.ax and click the install button.
 Everything below is for running the addon server.

 ---

 ## Description

-This is a Python app that retrieves the YouTube IDs of music videos from IMVDb using both its API and web interface and provides them to Stremio.
+This add-on is a Python app that retrieves the YouTube IDs of music videos from IMVDb and provides them to Stremio.
 It supports in-memory caching, can be configured using environment variables and run in Docker.

+The app is split into two main parts, add-on server and IMVDb client, both built using [aiohttp](https://aiohttp.readthedocs.io).
+The server listens for HTTP requests from Stremio clients and dispatches calls to the client, which translates them to requests to the IMVDb API and web interface.

-## App Registration
+## Prerequisites

+Python v3.7 is the minimum version, lower versions haven't been tested.

+[Poetry](https://github.com/sdispater/poetry) is used for dependency management, but it isn't required (though recommended), you can use pip.

-In order for this add-on to work, you need to provide an IMVDb App Key.
+Additionally, in order for this add-on to work, you will need an IMVDb App Key.
 To get it, register an app [here](https://imvdb.com/developers/apps/new).

 ## Installation